Savannah Red Spanish Moss

 But for a city like Savannah, five years is nothing.
 The first thing we did upon returning was to tour the city’s squares, and I was impressed by how little they had changed.
 It was almost as though we had never left.
 There were the same haunting mansions, the same mustached SCADsters, the same Live Oaks draped in Spanish Moss, and the same atmosphere of welcoming southern gentility.
 Even the same big old blues singer was in his spot at Wright Square, belting out the same interminable melodies.

-Saints and Shamrocks store in Savannah
+Saints and Shamrocks Store in Savannah

 In 91 days, we had been able to experience a lot of what Savannah has to offer, but there was still a lot left to do.
 There were things we missed, because they had been closed for renovation (Massie Heritage Center), closed for the season (Mrs. Wilkes), or because we had simply run out of time (Sorrel-Weed House).
 There are new restaurants, and other experiences which hadn’t existed five years ago, or which we didn’t know about.